lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### May 29 2017

+Deciding not to run the game in the browser made it WAY SUPER EASY to get the game engine running the current version of the game! :D

+I am intimidated by not really feeling like I know how to write good tests, but I **want** to get in the habit of writing test-based code (especially since doing so would have saved me **hours** of work on typesToTags.py...) so my next priority is to tackle figuring out how to write tests.

 ### May 28 2017